ruymanengithub/vison/docs/index.rst

 :version: |version|
 :date: |today|

-This Python package "vison" is the pipeline that will be used at MSSL for ground calibration of the VIS detection chains, including one ROE, one RPSU and three CCDs.
+This Python package "vison" is the pipeline that will be used at MSSL for ground calibration of the VIS detection chains (12 + 2 spares), including one ROE, one RPSU and three CCDs each.

 Installation
 ============